gokulm/BoltOn/docs/index.md

 TightenBolts()
 --------------
-This extension method scans all the `IPostRegistrationTask` in the assemblies collection formed by BoltOn() and executes them.
+This extension method scans all the `IPostRegistrationTask` in the assembly collection formed by BoltOn() and executes them.

 To run any task that involves resolving dependencies, like seeding data using any of the registered DbContexts, implement `IPostRegistrationTask`.